 Infrared astronomy is the study of astronomical objects at infrared wavelengths.
 Many objects in the universe that are too cool and/or faint to be detected in visible light, can be seen in the infrared.
-These include cool stars, infrared galaxies, clouds of particles around stars, nebulae, interstellar molecules, brown dwarfs, and extrasolar planets.
+These include cool stars, infrared galaxies, clouds of particles around stars, nebulae, interstellar molecules, brown dwarfs, and exoplanets.
 In the case of dust, infrared astronomers can either see through it or focus on it, depending on the wavelengths they choose.
 At near infrared wavelengths, dust is essentially transparent, enabling far-flung views along the dusty plane of the Milky Way that are impossible in visible light.
 The galactic bulge, for example, shows up particularly well in near infrared.
 On the other hand, at mid infrared wavelengths astronomers pick up radiation generated by dust itself, which is valuable in studying such phenomena as protoplanetary disks and possible extrasolar planets.
 Work in cosmology also depends crucially on infrared observations.
 The expansion of the universe means that all of the ultraviolet and much of the visible light from distant sources is shifted into the infrared part of the spectrum.

 Infrared astronomy timeline